lhes23/docker-containers/README.md

 > Open phpmyadmin by going to IP_Address:9005
 >
+> Create a User Account
+>
 > Make sure that host name is %
+>
+> And copy the credentials to the .env file
 >

 ## Create a Wordpress App